wetryingtodorock/getblock-docs/en/rpc-service/eth/json-rpc/eth_eth_getBlockReceipts.md

 ---
-title: eth:eth_getBlockReceipts \[POST\] {disallowed}
+title: eth:eth_getBlockReceipts  {disallowed} - Ethereum
-description: Returns all transaction receipts for a given block.
+description: Example code for the eth:eth_getBlockReceipts  {disallowed} json-rpc method. Сomplete guide on how to use eth:eth_getBlockReceipts  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters